ETspielberg/counter-retrieval/README.md

 In fact, if no online ISSN is present, print ISSN, DOI and proprietary identifiers are searched.

-A similar mechanism is available for e-book counters
+A similar mechanism is available for e-book journalCounters

 ```
 <server-address>:<server-port>/getForIsbn?issn=<isbn>